-CATFISH (Ameiurus nebulosus).-Locally known as bullhead, horned pout, Schuylkill cat, small yellow cat, and the subspecies Ameiurus nebulosus marmoratus, known in the South as marble cat.
-This is the only member of the catfish family that has so far been propagated in ponds.
+CATFISH (Ameiurus nebulosus).-Locally known as bullhead, horned pout, Schuylkill cat, small yellow cat, and the subspecies Ameiurus nebulosus marmoratus is known in the South as marble cat.
+This is the only member of the catfish family that is adapted for rearing in private ponds.
 It is distinct from the genus Ictalurus, which embraces the larger catfishes-blue cat, channel cat, forked-tail cat, and spotted cat.
-Many attempts have been made to propagate these latter species, but without success.
+Many attempts have been made to propagate these latter species, but extensive experience is requisite for success with these forms.
 They seem to require some element not found in still waters.
 The bullhead is abundant in all ponds, lakes, and sluggish streams of the eastern United States and the Mississippi Valley region.
 It adapts itself to widely varying conditions and demands less expensive preparation for its cultivation than any of the other fishes considered.
-The bullhead is the most easily domesticated of any of the pond fishes.
+The bullhead is the most easily domesticated of any of the pondfishes.
 Its appearance is formidable and repugnant to some, but when propagated in comparatively pure water it is very palatable.
-It may be cultivated in connection with any of the warm-water species referred to, and is particularly suited to the changing conditions of drainage-fed ponds.
+It may be cultivated in connection with any of the warmwater species referred to and is particularly suited to the changing conditions of drainage-fed ponds.

-NATURAL AND ARTIFICIAL FISH FOODS.
+NATURAL AND ARTIFICIAL FISHPONDS

-As with all forms of live stock, it is essential that brood fish be kept in a thrifty condition.
+As with all forms of livestock, it is essential that brood fish be kept in a thrifty condition.
 Good food, proper shelter, ventilation, and exercise-familiar requirements to the farmer-have their equivalents in the food, physical characteristics of the pond, composition and aeration of the water, and the amount of space allotted to a given number of fish.
 Common sense, based upon observation of natural laws, will carry the fish-culturist a long way toward success.

 All the fishes recommended for pond culture are naturally carnivorous, choosing live food through preference.
 Their predatory instinct in this respect can not be catered to exclusively where their culture is undertaken on an extensive scale, but the closer it is adhered to the better will be the results.
-It would be detrimental to the ultimate object in view to feed them live predaceous species of minnows, for those that were not devoured would prey upon the young of the species being propagated, and eventually, the minnow offspring would monopolize the vital resources of the water.
-The smaller minnows, with sucker-like mouths, may be advantageously liberated in the pond as food; for this purpose many fishculturists utilize goldfish, which are herbivorous feeders and scavengers, and which, in limited numbers, do not materially lessen the supply of natural food available for the game fishes.
-Large numbers of goldfish would work injury through the destruction of aquatic plants, but if held in subjection the young goldfish constitute a superior food, and any that escape this destiny have a commercial value in their ornamental colorings.

-Frogs, worms, and flying insects all contribute to the food supply of the brood fish, likewise the larger aquatic insects inhabiting the water.
+It would be detrimental to the ultimate object in view to feed them live predacious species of minnows, for those that were not devoured would prey upon the young of the species being propagated, and eventually the minnow offspring would monopolize the vital resources of the water.
+The smaller minnows, with suckerlike mouths, may be advantageously liberated in the pond as food; for this purpose some fishculturists utilize goldfish, which are herbivorous feeders and scavengers and which, in limited numbers, do not materially lessen the supply of natural food available for the game fishes.
+However, if the object is the production of a maximum quantity of food and game fish, goldfish have certain characteristics that make them undesirable in large numbers, and they may well be excluded from bass or crappie ponds.
+A separate pond a few square yards in area generally will produce an abundant supply of goldfish if it is desired to rear them for their ornamental value.
+Frogs, worms, and flying insects all contribute to the food supply of the brood fish; likewise the larger aquatic insects inhabiting the water.
 If not overstocked, therefore, the average pond may be managed so that it will furnish all the live food necessary for the adult fish.
-Where this is insufficient to properly maintain the stock, however, it may be supplemented by meat or, preferably, coarse fish, which should be cut in pieces small enough to be readily swallowed.
-Wild stock will refuse to accept this food until near the starvation point.
-Some will never do it, but the majority show such greediness for the substitute food, after having once tasted it, that they will follow the attendant about the pond whenever he appears.
+Where this is insufficient to maintain the stock properly, recourse may be had to stocking with forage fish or to pond fertilization.